sjayawardena/local-multiplayer-meetup/README.md

 #### Sign Up Page

-- In this page, users can input name, date of birth, and email address in order to sign up and be able to attend the meetups.
+- In this page, users can input name, date of birth, and email address in order to sign up and be able to attend.

 ![Sign-up page](assets/images/features-screenshots/project-1-signup-feature.png)

 #### Footer

-- The footer will have links, via icons, to social media - Facebook, Twitter, Instagram, YouTube.
+- The footer has links, via icons, to social media - Facebook, Twitter, Instagram, YouTube.
 It will appear the same on all pages of the site.
 - It is shown here with the end of the block of text above it included.

 ![Footer with end of text above it](assets/images/features-screenshots/project-1-footer-feature.png)

 ### Features Left To Implement

-- I would like the site to have a Multiplayer Meet-up finder feature on the Where and When page.
+- I would like the site to have a Multiplayer Meetup finder feature on the Where and When page.
 This would allow users to view an interactive map and enter their location to see options near them.
 This would rely on the movement growing and being available in other areas.
 The site's main title/branding would of course have to change then, as currently it just is aimed at 'North London'.

 ## Deployment